OdinEM/alu-higher_level_programming/python-everything_is_object/README.md

-this is a read me file
+# Python - Everything is object